 Column Usage Tests Displays the name of the selected Testpoint object and the hierarchy of objects beneath it.
-The selected object can be a: • Class Operation • Test Cut Test Set or Test Suite Id For an Operation, this column shows a Testpoint marker icon ( ) when the Analyzer has successfully bound this operation in the target application.
-If no icon appears in this column during a run, it indicates that the model and code base may not be synchronized; perhaps the signature of the function has changed, or the operation may be a new method you are working on, that exists in the source code but not yet in your model.
+The selected object can be a: • Class • Operation • Test Cut • Test Set or • Test Suite Id For an Operation, this column shows a Testpoint marker icon (\checkmark) when the Analyzer has successfully bound this operation in the target application.
+If no icon appears in this column during a run, it indicates that the model and code base might not be synchronized; perhaps the signature of the function has changed, or the operation is a new method you are working on that exists in the source code but not yet in your model.
 For a Testpoint, this column shows a generated id number.
 This id number is used in trace output to indicate which constraint is being referenced.
-Constraints A pencil icon ( ) in this column indicates that one or more constraints are defined for this Class or Operation.
-Status During a test run, indicates these possible statuses: (×) Failed - Constraint has evaluated as false one or more times. • (!)
-Invalid Statement - Constraint failed to parse due to invalid syntax. (?)
+Constraints A pencil icon (\checkmark) in this column indicates that one or more constraints are defined for this Class or Operation.
+Status During a test run, indicates these possible statuses: • (×) Failed - Constraint has evaluated as false one or more times. • (!)
+Invalid Statement - Constraint failed to parse due to invalid syntax. • (?)
 Variable not found - A referenced variable name was not found at the location where the constraint was evaluated.
 No icon is shown if a constraint has Passed.

 Evals During a test run, indicates the number of times the Execution Analyzer has evaluated this constraint.
 Passes During a test run, indicates the number of times the test passed.
 Fails During a test run, indicates the number of times the test failed.
 Last Run By Displays the username of the last person to run this test.
+(Values are derived from the Project Author definitions in the 'People' dialog - 'Configure > Reference Data > Project Types > People > Project Authors'.)
 Last Run Date Displays the date and time this test was last evaluated.
 Last Run Result Displays the result of the last test run.
 Parent Collections Pane Lists any parent collections that include the selected object as part of their design.
 Double-click this collection to make it the selected object in the left pane.
 The Parent Collections pane can be hidden by clicking the Show / Hide Parent Collections pane button on the Testpoints Window Toolbar.